NWChemEx/Chemist/docs/source/developer/design/vector_spaces/overview.rst

 There are several important vector spaces which are obtained by taking `tensor products <en.wikipedia.org/wiki/Tensor_product>`__ of other spaces.
 The ``ProductSpace<R...>`` class represents a space resulting from the tensor product of the spaces ``R...`` (assumed to be two or more other spaces).
-If all the spaces forming the product have explicit basis functions, in the resulted ``ProductSpace<R...>`` the basis is the prodcut of the basis of all the spaces.
-If some spaces only have abstract basis functions which are not explicitly present in the corresponding spaces, the basis functions of the resulted ``ProductSpace`` would omit the terms from these abstract basis functions.
-However, the labels of the ``ProductSpace`` are always the combinations of all labels from the spaces forming this product.
+In general, the basis functions of a ``ProductSpace`` are just the product of the basis functions of the factor spaces, and the labels of a ``ProductSpace`` are combinations of the labels of the factor spaces.
 Currently Like ``DerivedSpace<T, R>``, ``ProductSpace<R...>`` is introduced as a means of code factorization so that the derived classes become strong types.
 For the detailed design of `ProductSpace` please see